CanberraGrammar/codecadets-2018/one.md

 The final setup step is to install the Python programming language.
 If you already have Python installed, you can skip this step.

-Navigate to the [Python website]("wwww.Python.org") and download the latest version of Python 3.X.X
+Navigate to the [Python website]("http://wwww.python.org") and download the latest version of Python 3.X.X

 Once you have downloaded the installer, simply open the executable and click through the steps.

 <img src="https://canberragrammar.github.io/codecadets-2018/Resources/py_windows.gif" alt="Installing Python" style="width: 100%"/>
 <a name="Mac"></a>

+The Windows-specific setup should be complete, head over to section [1.2](#Packages) to continue.

 ### 1.1.M1 | Installing Atom (Macintosh)

 Please note the following instructions are intended for students with **Macintosh** computers.
 If you have a Windows computer, please navigate to 1.1.W1